buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Customize Shell
 -----------------

-By default buildtest will default to ``bash``, but we can configure shell option using the ``shell`` field.
+buildtest will default to ``bash`` shell when running test, but we can configure shell option using the ``shell`` field.
 The shell field is defined in schema as follows::

     "shell": {